Do You Know How Much You Really Need To Retire Well?

 Keep in mind many retirees who can afford to, never really retire 100% because they get bored and so they usually have part time jobs or businesses.
 So when you think of that monthly amount, consider that you may have additional income coming in from a job or business.
 (I'm assuming here that you are already planning for retirement and will have the luxury of choosing whether or not you still have to work).

-Take that monthly amount you decided on and multiply by 12 so you know how much you need a year.
-So for example, let's say you decide on $5,000 a month multiplied by 12 months that's equal to $60,000 a year that you'll need to live on comfortably (let's also assume after taxes).
+Take that monthly amount you've decided on and multiply by 12 so you know how much you need each year.
+So for example, let's say you decide on $5,000 a month multiplied by 12 months that's equal to $60,000 a year that you'll need to live on comfortably (let's also assume this number is after taxes).

 Then take that $60,000 and multiply it by 20 years, which is the average length of retirement, that will give you $1.2 million dollars.
-This amount is how much you'll need to save for your retirement (at a minimum, add ~25% to this will give you the amount before taxes so $1.5 million).
+This amount is how much you'll need to save for your retirement.
+In order to make sure you are factoring in taxes, you'll want to add on a tax rate of at least ~25% to this so you can cover your annual tax bill when you start to make withdrawals.
+This would bring the amount you'd need to save to $1.5 million before taxes.
+FYI - Your annual tax rate will depend on how much you withdraw as income from your retirement accounts.

 To determine this, You also need to find out how much you should be saving on an annual basis to ensure you meet your long term retirement goal.